Fourtopig/project_metadata_migration/README.md

 # Keboola Project Migration
-The app migrates Keboola project's metadata from source to a destination project.
+The app migrates Keboola project's metadata (Component - Extractors, Writers, Apps, Transformations, Variables, Shared codes and others configurations as well as Storage object definitions) from source to a destination project.
+This app doesn't migrate the data, only the configurations.

-To execute the app it's recommended to fetch the repository to local machine and run it in virtual environment:
+To execute the app it's recommended to fetch the repository to local machine and run it in virtual environment.
+Clone it, navigate to the cloned folder and execute the following.

 1. Create a virtual environment named 'venv'
 ```bash